tfgg/yournextmep/_candidates/eu2014/ukip/andy-monk.md

 person: andy-monk
 region: eastern
 party: ukip
-title: Eastern - UKIP - Andy Monk
+title: Andy Monk is running for MEP in Eastern for UKIP
 incumbent: false
 ---